 In connection with the streamlined operating plan approved by the Board of Directors in June 2024 (see Note 1, Business), the Board of Directors also approved a second reduction in the Company's workforce by approximately 70%, which the Company substantially completed by June 30, 2024.
 As a result, the Company made additional estimates and judgments regarding its future plans, including future employee termination costs to be incurred in conjunction with involuntary separations when such separations are probable and estimable.
-During the three months ended June 30, 2024, the Company recorded a pre-tax severance expense of \$2,581, which was included within restructuring expenses on the Condensed Consolidated Statements of Comprehensive Loss for each of the three and six months ended June 30, 2024.
-The remaining amounts to be paid as of June 30, 2024 are included within accounts payable and accrued expenses on the Condensed Consolidated Balance Sheet.
+In the second quarter of 2024, the Company recorded a pre-tax severance expense of \$2,581, which was included within restructuring expenses on the Condensed Consolidated Statements of Comprehensive Loss for the nine months ended September 30, 2024.
+In the third quarter of 2024, the Company recorded an additional pre-tax severance expense of \$707, which was included within restructuring expenses on the Condensed Consolidated Statements of Comprehensive Loss for the nine months ended September 30, 2024.
+The remaining amounts to be paid as of September 30, 2024 are included within accounts payable and accrued expenses on the Condensed Consolidated Balance Sheet.